SoraOkinawa/Seisan_Plugin_For_Ninkai/README.md

-# Seisan plugin
+# Ninkai plugin

-Welcome to the github of the Seisan plugin.
+Welcome to the github of the Ninkai plugin.
 This one contains all the features.
+It is a fork from the original Seisan Plugin.

 ## Features

-Seisan is a french minecraft RP server with an RPG aspect.
+Ninkai is a french minecraft RP server with an RPG aspect.
 Within this one, you have the possibility of creating a list of fate, of mana, as well as a chat of proximity which can be easily adapted.

 There is also a build mode without giving OP permission to anyone.
 There are other important features.